michaeljclark/vf128/README.md

 integer.
 The exponent payload contains the equivalent of the IEEE 754 exponent less the bias, so unpacking the exponent requires one addition.

-The mantissa payload is a little-endian unsigned integer with explicit leading 1 added, and right-shifted so there are no trailing zeros.
+The mantissa payload is a little-endian integer with explicit leading one, right-shifted so there are no trailing zeros.
 The point is to the right of the leading one thus the exponent is the same as the normalized IEEE 754 exponent.

 ![example vf128 encoding for -15.5](doc/vf128-example-1.svg)